thfavre/transcendence/README.md

 # Transcendence

-Our project is a website with a 3D Pong game and a puzzle game.
-The games can be played locally with up to 6 players using the same keyboard.
+This project brings Pong and a Puzzle game in a built-from-scratch website.
+Users can compete against each other in local multiplayer matches.

 ## Screenshots
 <p>
     <img src="https://raw.githubusercontent.com/thfavre/transcendence/assets/pongVersus1.png" alt=pong width="500" />
     <em>Local multiplayer pong </em>